 * The names above represent a typical Ministry Friend but do not represent an actual donor story.

-If you have any questions about leaving a bequest to support the future work of ADF Foundation, please contact us.
+If you have any questions about leaving a bequest to us, please contact us.
 We would be happy to assist you.
-If you have been so generous as to include a bequest to support the future work of the ADF Foundation in your estate plan, please contact us to let us know.
+If you have been so generous as to include a bequest to Alliance Defending Freedom as part of your estate plan, please take the time to let us know.
 We would like to recognize you and your family for your generosity.

 Bequests of real estate, personal property, business interests and cash are typically made by way of a will, revocable trust or even a simple codicil to your current estate plan.
 Your estate-planning attorney can assist you in preparing the necessary papers for you to complete the bequest.